The Swan Valley is the first place we offered day tours to and is still one of our all-time favourite places to visit and explore.

 Make sure you don’t miss out by signing up in the box on the right of this post to receive the next post in the series right to your inbox.

-Today, the Swan Valley is home to an ever increasing number of restaurants, cafes, breweries, wineries, galleries, activities, wildlife centers and so much more.
+Today, the Swan Valley is home to an ever increasing number of restaurants, cafes, breweries, wineries, galleries, activities, wildlife centres and so much more.

 Getting to and around the Swan Valley